gaultier/blog/are_my_sql_files_read_at_build_time_or_run_time.md

 While debugging an issue with a failing test, I had to answer this question: are the SQL migration files being read at build time or run time (this topic has bit me [in the past](/blog/an_optimization_and_debugging_story_go_dtrace.html#establishing-a-baseline))?
 The source code had the annotation: `//go:embed migrations/*.sql`, but a test complained that the SQL migration file `some_file.go` could not be applied.
 That makes sense that throwing Go code at a SQL database would not go so well.

 So how is it possible?
-The glob pattern should only select SQL files!
+The glob pattern should only select SQL files, and only at build time!
+What is happening then?
+Are some files read at runtime?

 My first instinct was to turn to [opensnoop](https://ss64.com/mac/opensnoop.html) but it does not have any way to filter by the file name and on a busy machine, with lots of files being opened all the time, this is simply too noisy.

-I could also inspect system calls, but I would need to both watch `open`, `open_nocancel`, `open_extended`, on some platforms `open64`, and perhaps `mmap`, and also follow child processes (`opensnoop` uses this approach by the way)...
+I could also inspect system calls, but I would need watch `open`, `open_nocancel`, `open_extended`, on some platforms `open64`, and perhaps `mmap`, and also follow child processes (`opensnoop` uses this approach by the way)...
 There surely is an easier way?

 ## The solution